-- \bigcirc If you are in a hallway - (1) Cover your head with your clothes or belongings and quickly evacuate to a nearby classroom or other space to hide under a desk, as the walls may collapse. - (2) If you cannot enter a nearby classroom or other space, move away from under objects that may fall and crouch down, covering your head with clothing or belongings. - \bigcirc If you are in an elevator - (1) Press the buttons on all floors and get off on whichever floor the elevator stops. - (2) If the elevator stops between floors, use the emergency button or intercom to call for outside help. - \bigcirc If you are in a library, gymnasium, dining hall, etc. - (1) Move away from objects that could fall or topple over (bookshelves, lockers, vending machines, etc.). - (2) After the shaking has stopped, turn off any electrical equipment in use. - \bigcirc If you are outside - (1) Move away from buildings, block walls, and other objects that may collapse. - 2) After the earthquake stops - (1) After the earthquake stops, evacuate to a nearby evacuation site. - (2) Confirm the safety of fellow members of your research office, administrative office, etc.
+- (3) In the event of a fire, take steps after the shaking stops to extinguish the fire in its early stages using a fire extinguisher.
+If the fire cannot be extinguished, close the room door and evacuate immediately. - (4) To prevent secondary disasters, handle hazardous materials with extreme care. - Olf you are in a hallway - (1) Do not recklessly exit the building, where there may be hazards like glass and fallen objects that could injure you; instead, get under something like a nearby desk or chair that will protect you from falling objects. - (2) If there is nothing nearby that can protect you against falling objects, keep your distance from objects that could fall and instead crouch down, covering your head with clothing or other belongings. - Olf you are in an elevator - (1) Press the buttons on all floors and get off on whichever floor the elevator stops. - (2) If the elevator stops between floors, use the emergency button or intercom to call for outside help. - If you are in a library, gymnasium, dining hall, etc. - (1) Move away from objects that could fall or topple over (bookshelves, lockers, vending machines, etc.), get under a sturdy table or desk, and monitor the situation until the shaking stops. - (2) If there is nothing to hide under, move to a place where there are no objects that might fall from above or topple over or shift against you from the side; once there, stay low to the ground and protect your head with a handbag or other such object. - (3) After the shaking stops, calmly turn off any electrical equipment that was in use. - Olf vou are outside - (1) Move away from buildings, block walls, and other objects that could collapse, stay low to the ground, and protect your head with a handbag or other such object. - 2) After the earthquake stops - (1) After the earthquake subsides, evacuate to a designated primary evacuation site (see pages 53-55). - (2) Confirm the safety of fellow members of your research office, administrative office, etc.